Difference between On-Page and Off-Page SEO

 Importance of Off-Page SEO:

 Think of off-page SEO as boosting your website’s domain authority.
-Without it, it might be difficult for your website to outrank sites with greater authority.
+Without it, your website might struggle to outrank sites with greater authority.

 Websites with higher authority typically rank higher than those with low or no authority because search engines perceive them as more trustworthy, relevant, and reliable.

 Search engines need to know that many people use, like, and share your website.
-One method to show this is through links; however, link building cannot be your first goal.
+One method to demonstrate this is through links; however, link building should not be your primary goal.
 Let’s examine the many extra off-page SEO tactics you can use.

 Techniques for Off-Page SEO that Work: